How

 half a century in China, supposedly 30,000 of

-was originally used by the communications bureau
+used by the communications bureau and the military.

-to use them.
-In military areas such Beijing, Shangdong,
+In military areas such Beijing, Shangdong, Xiamen

-in commission.
-The jeep has replace the sidecar
+The jeep has replace the sidecar as a small vehicle

-as a small vehicle for mobilization troops.
-However
+for mobilization troops.
+However in some areas

 There